Updated: Jan 22

-Not all that long ago I used to feel that keeping up with toenail trims was the most difficult part of the care of my 20 Maremma, give or take a few.
-Training is easy, grooming is fun, but trimming toenails was scary, for me.
+Not all that long ago, I used to feel that keeping up with toenail trims was the most challenging part of the care of my 20 Maremma, give or take a few.
+Training is easy, and grooming is fun, but trimming toenails was scary for me.
 I finally got tired of feeling afraid of this necessary and important task and reached out for professional help.

 Rheanna has been a professional groomer for 18 years.
 She graciously allowed me to hire her on one of her days off.
 She came to the ranch.
-Going from dog to dog, across the ranch, she taught me tons.
-I’m still a work in progress, still not completely comfortable with trimming toenails, but I am much more at ease about it than I used to be and I become more confident as I go.
+Going from dog to dog across the ranch, she taught me tons.
+I’m still a work in progress, and still not completely comfortable with trimming toenails, but I am much more at ease about it than I used to be, and I become more confident as I go.

 1. Excellent toenail trimmers: